 The Junior Surf Lifesaving (Nippers) program, runs for children from the ages of 6 to 13 years.
 At junior levels our club focus is more on fun and learning rather than winning.
 A child’s best is always good enough.
 Health, improvement and good sportsmanship should be seen as the primary goals.

-Click on the Junior (Nipper) Competition Program Information Sheet which shows the events for nippers of various ages, including both individual and team events.
+Click here for more information on the events for Nippers of various ages, including both individual and team events.
 These events incorporate a number of disciplines, with events such as the board rescue beginning to teach the basics in rescue techniques.

 Senior Competition Program